acemod/ACE3/docs/wiki/framework/overpressure-framework.md

         ace_overpressure_angle = 90;    // Cone in which the damage is applied (in degrees from the muzzle of the cannon towards the side) ace_overpressure_range = 50;    // Range in meters in which the damage is applied ace_overpressure_damage = 0.85; // Damage multiplier
+        ace_overpressure_offset = 1;    // Offset from the projectile origin forward, to where the overpressure should originate from
     };
 };
 ```